 The Bottom Line

 So, if CPS takes your child, can you have another baby?
 The answer is complicated, but in many cases, you cannot keep custody of your baby if you’ve had a child taken by CPS.
-When a court orders the removal of a child from your home, essence, they have deemed you unfit to be a parent.
-Therefore, they will not approve of you trying to have another baby.
+When a court orders the removal of a child from your home, in essence they have deemed you unfit to be a parent.
 In any case, there are ways to prevent issues with CPS and maintain custody of your children.
 Be sure to check out our guide on what CPS can and cannot do to learn more!